 The Art Gallery at Adelaide dates from 1880, when the Government expended £2000 in the purchase of pictures, which were exhibited in the Public Library building in 1882.
 The liberality of private citizens caused the Gallery to rapidly outgrow the accommodation provided for it in 1889, at the Exhibition Building, and on the receipt of a bequest of £25,000 from the late Sir T. Elder, the Government erected the present building, which was opened in April, 1900.
 The Gallery also received a bequest of £16,500 in 1903 from the estate of Dr. Morgan Thomas, and of £3000 in 1907 from Mr. David Murray.
-At the latest available date there were in the Gallery 220 oil paintings, 131 water colours, 164 black and white, 142 engravings and etchings, 22 statuary, and 651 miscellaneous works in metal, etc., the whole being valued at upwards of £47,000.
+At the latest available date there were in the Gallery 221 oil paintings, 70 water colours, 23 statuary, and 650 miscellaneous works in metal, etc., the whole being valued at upwards of £47,000.
+A number of water colours, engravings, etc., have been removed to the Art Museum now in course of organisation.
 Building and site are valued at upwards of £31,000.
-Visitors during the year 1912 numbered 97,973.
+Visitors during the year 1913 numbered 106,000.

 The foundation stone of the present Art Gallery at Perth in Western Australia was laid in 1901, the building and site being valued at £60,000.
-The collection comprises 97 oil paintings, 41 water colours, 217 engravings and black and white, 262 statuary, and miscellaneous metal works, etc., of a total value of £15,000.
+The collection comprises 93 oil paintings, 50 water colours, 192 black and white, 265 statuary, and miscellaneous metal works, etc.